If you’re looking for a holiday abroad, Portugal may be on your list.

 As you’ll have probably noticed, Portugal is steeped in history, and the country is packed with Roman, Moorish, and medieval ruins and architecture.

 However, the most important place from a historical perspective is arguably Coimbra, right in the heart of the country.
-Known as the university city of Portugal, Coimbra was also the medieval capital of the country for 100 years.
+Known as the university city of Portugal, Coimbra was also the medieval capital for 100 years.
 Today, it’s a place where ancient history and progressive values meet.

 The old hilltop university is one of the most popular tourist attractions.
 Here, the spectacular Baroque library, Biblioteca Joanina, boasts towering frescoed ceilings and lots of gilded, marbled wood.
 It’s regularly listed as one of the world’s most beautiful libraries.

-Coimbra has several other interesting museums and a pretty botanical garden, but it also has vibrant nightlife, authentic culture, and great food – so if you’re looking to enjoy a delicious meal and some drinks while listening to some Fado music, you’re in luck!
+Coimbra has several other interesting museums and a pretty botanical garden.
+But it also has a vibrant nightlife, authentic culture, and great food – so if you’re looking to enjoy a delicious meal and some drinks while listening to Fado music, you’re in luck!

 Final thoughts...

-With its rich history, cosmopolitan cities, beautiful beaches, and absorbing culture, Portugal has it all – and that’s without taking into account its fabulous weather and stunning scenery.
+With its rich history, cosmopolitan cities, beautiful beaches, and absorbing culture, Portugal has it all – and that’s without accounting for its fabulous weather and stunning scenery.

 Portugal has long been a popular tourist destination, and is a great place to enjoy a wonderful holiday in a sun-kissed corner of the continent.